Job Title: Specialized Equipment Operators

 • Skills training and experience, including technical trail skills, equipment operation, rigging, stone splitting, shaping and pinning, chainsaw safety and operation, accessible trail design and layout, etc.

-• Opportunity to travel, work, and explore beautiful areas such as the White Mountains of NH, the coast of Maine, the North Maine Woods and remote areas of Patagonia in Argentina.
+• Opportunity to travel, work, and explore beautiful areas such as the White Mountains of NH, the coast of Maine and the North Maine Woods.

 Applicants should email a cover letter stating reasons for seeking employment with OBP, a résumé, and contact information for a minimum of three references to Jed@obptrailworks.com.